Reconstruction of the Dipole Amplitude in the Dipole Picture as a mathematical Inverse Problem: Conclusions

 More fundamentally, this work leads us to questions about what is measurable as we begin formulating this inverse problems approach into a theory of indirect measurement that can be applied to inference problems in high-energy physics.
 For example, consider the reconstruction performed in computational tomography, where the 3-dimensional structure of a subject is recovered from a dataset of 2-dimensional projections of the structure taken by x-ray imaging.
 The latter seems quite clearly to be a measurement, and so would seem the reconstructed 3-dimensional structure as well, as it can be used for quantified observation of the interior.
 We bring up this example, because the mathematical inverse problem that is solved in the reconstruction of the 3-dimensional structure happens to be highly analogous to the dipole amplitude inverse problem considered in this work, and in fact the very methods employed in this work can be applied to computational tomography.
 Now, consider the analogous steps of the dipole amplitude inverse problem: the measurement of the reduced cross section in inclusive DIS, and the reconstruction of the dipole amplitude based on the same type of discrete linear inverse problem and numerical implementation.
 Does this mathematical correspondence between the computed tomography and dipole amplitude inverse problems imply, that the reconstruction of the dipole amplitude from reduced cross section data would amount to a measurement of the dipole amplitude?
 This could perhaps be akin to a measurement of a probability distribution of a physical process, which is a quantifiable task, but the probability distribution itself is not a physical observable?
 These questions come into focus in our next article, in which we perform the first inverse problem reconstruction of the dipole amplitude from HERA deep inelastic scattering data.

 With this inverse problems approach to QCD phenomenology, we are building a path towards a new generation of high-energy phenomenology, where inferrable quantities such as the dipole amplitude are reconstructed---or even measured indirectly---from experimental data.
+With the future Electron--Ion Collider producing significantly higher fidelity data than is available currently, now is the right time to develop more sophisticated methods of inference by leveraging established methods of inverse problems.
 This would open a new opportunity for theoretical and phenomenological work in the description of the reconstructed quantity from more fundamental degrees of freedom in QCD.

-\textbf{Code availability} The source code for the discretization of the forward operator, and for the reconstruction implementation, is available at \url{https://github.com/hhannine/inversedipole}.
+\textbf{Code availability} The source code \cite{oma4:invdip-github} for the discretization of the forward operator, and for the reconstruction implementation, is available at \url{https://github.com/hhannine/inversedipole/tree/arXiv-2509.05005}.

 \textbf{Acknowledgments} We express our gratitude to J. Ilmavirta, H. Mäntysaari, B.M.
 Afkham, M. Kuha, and K. Kansanen for fruitful discussions and comments.
 H.H. is supported by the Research Council of Finland (Flagship of Advanced Mathematics for Sensing Imaging and Modelling grant 359208; Centre of Excellence of Inverse Modelling and Imaging grant 35309), and the Vilho, Yrjö and Kalle Väisälä Foundation.
 A.K. was supported by the Geo-Mathematical Imaging Group at Rice University.
 H.S. is supported by the Research Council of Finland (Flagship of Advanced Mathematics for Sensing Imaging and Modelling grant 359208).